yakubmurcek/godot-gemma-ollama-template/README.md

 2. Start Ollama: `ollama serve` (refer to Ollama docs for more info)
 3. Open project in Godot
 4. Run the scene (F5)
+5. Select a model from the dropdown and send a message!

 ## Scripts

+The demo GUI (`main.tscn`) showcases both models interactively.
+The standalone scripts below also work independently — just attach one to any Node and run:

+### Demo GUI (`scripts/demo_gui.gd`)

+Interactive demo with:
+- Model selector (switch between gemma3 and functiongemma)
+- Conversation display with colored messages
+- Tool call visualization
+- Error display and timing info

 ### Simple Chat (`scripts/simple_chat.gd`)